-The Financial Product does not invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
-Those standards focus on Human Rights, Society, Labour and Environment and as such, provide a methodology to help assess the good governance practices of an issuer, in particular with respect to sound management structures, employee relations, remuneration of staff and tax compliance.
+Indirectly, through its investments into the Master, the Financial Product doesn't invest in companies which cause, contribute or are linked to violations of international norms and standards in a material manner.
+Those standards focus on Human Rights, Society, Labour and Environment.
 AXA IM relies on an external provider's screening framework and excludes any companies that have been assessed as "non-compliant" to UN's Global Compact Principles, International Labour Organisation's (ILO) Conventions, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights (UNGPs).

-The application of the Do No Significant Harm Principle for the sustainable investments the Financial Product partially intends to make means that an investee company cannot qualify as sustainable if it meets any of the criteria listed below:
+Indirectly, through its investments into the Master, the application of the Do No Significant Harm Principle for the sustainable investments the Financial Product partially intends to make means that an investee company cannot qualify as sustainable if it meets any of the criteria listed below: